clavius-collective/TexterQuest/Some ideas.md

 "distance" definition of ranging, especially since magical combat at a distance could be excellent.)

+David's very solid idea for ranging, at least in exploring rooms, is to have the map set up as nodes in a graph, with spacing nodes between areas (and distance decorations on the edges between nodes); this would result in a sense of space.
+Combat, I think, would need to be handled differently.

 # Code organization #

 There's a few directions the organization of the code can go in: